tjmehta/101/README.md

 ## pick

 Returns a new object with the specified keys (with key values from obj).
-Supports partial functionality (great with array functions, like map).
+Supports regular expressions and partial functionality (great with array functions, like map).

 ```js
 var pick = require('101/pick');